Cloudland's McKinney running into record books - NewsBreak

 Saylors ready for last dance at Greene Stadium

-JOHNSON CITY — Jacob Saylors can’t believe it’s coming to an end.
-East Tennessee State’s star running back will take the field at Greene Stadium for one last time Saturday when the Bucs host Western Carolina.
+Jacob Saylors can’t believe it’s coming to an end.
+East Tennessee State’s star running back will take the field at Greene Stadium for one last time Saturday as the Bucs play host to Western Carolina.

 wcyb.com